schoero/swissqrbill/README.md

 ## Importing the library

-Depending on the environment you are using, you may need to import the library differently.
-Please read the [importing documentation][importing-documentation] to find out the best way to import the library for your environment.
+SwissQRBill is based around [PDFKit][pdfkit-npm].
+Depending on the environment you are using, you may need to import the libraries differently.
+Please read the [importing documentation][importing-documentation] to find out the best way to import the libraries for your environment.

 <br/>

 ## Quick start

-Once you have imported SwissQRBill, it is quite easy to create a simple QR bill.
+Once you have imported SwissQRBill and PDFKit, it is quite easy to create a simple QR bill.
 All you have to do is to create a new [`SwissQRBill`][SwissQRBill] instance with your billing data object.
 You can then attach the QR bill to any PDFKit document.

 ```js
 import { createWriteStream } from "node:fs";